 The current child tax credit is $1,000 and only partially refundable, so tax filers can only claim refunds on a percentage of what they make over $3,000, according to Efile.com.
 The Tax Policy Center notes that families may receive some or all of the balance of this credit as a refund if it exceeds the amount of taxes owed that year.
 In 2016, it was expected that 70 percent of families with children received an average credit of $1,060, the center reported.

-Now the GOP's tax overhaul is said to give parents twice as large of a tax credit for each child next year, because it doubles the current child tax credit from $1,000 to $2,000 per child under age 17, and it allows parents to receive up to $1,400 as a refund, if the credit is larger than their federal income tax liability, according to CNN.
+Now the GOP's tax overhaul will reportedly allow parents to receive twice as large of a tax credit for each of their children.
+The tax credit doubles from $1,000 to $2,000 per child under the age of 17 years old.
+Additionally, it allows parents to receive up to $1,400 in refunds -- but only if said credit is actually larger than their federal income tax liability, according to CNN.
 Sen. Marco Rubio threatened to vote against the bill unless it included a more generous child tax credit, Business Insider reported, which is reportedly why the refundable aspect of the credit was increased from $1,100 to $1,400.

 The final bill is 500 pages and involves so many parts of the tax code, and how this part of the tax bill affects you will depend on how many children you have, how much you pay in mortgage interest and state/local taxes, how much you earn and more, according to Investopedia.

 In order to claim the child tax credit, for example, you have to first determine if your child is eligible — and some of that changes with this new bill.
 There are still the same seven qualifying tests as last year to consider: age, relationship, support, dependent status, citizenship, length of residency and family income, according to TurboTax.
 That said, there are some changes to these tests.

 First, though, here's a quick look at the seven qualifications you need to fall under to be able to claim the child tax credit, according to the TurboTax: